philcryer/fak3r.com/content/post/howto-setup-a-very-secure-webserver.md

 pkg_add nginx
 ```

-Note that once you issue this command you're given an option to choose the flavor of NGINX available via the packages, and you should take the opporunity to install [NAXIS](https://github.com/nbs-system/naxsi).
-NAXIS defines itself as an "open-source, high performance, low rules maintenance WAF (web application firewall) for NGINX."
+Note that once you issue this command you're given an option to choose the flavor of NGINX available via the packages, and you should take the opporunity to install [NAXSI](https://github.com/nbs-system/naxsi).
+NAXSI defines itself as an "open-source, high performance, low rules maintenance WAF (web application firewall) for NGINX."

 ```